 - No financing contingency or delays

-In December 2021, it took more than 50 days to close on a purchase loan on average, according to data from ICE Mortgage Technology.
+For most buyers, it takes approximately 45 days to close on a purchase loan, according to data from ICE Mortgage Technology.
 So, even if you sign a purchase offer in 5 days, you’ll likely still face a significant waiting period when working with a financed buyer.

 If you’re unable or unwilling to wait that long, HomeLight’s Simple Sale platform provides a great alternative solution for sellers who need to move quickly by facilitating cash offers on its platform.

-Enter your address and answer a few basic questions about your property, and HomeLight will provide you with a cash offer to buy your home in as few as 48 hours.
+Enter your address and answer a few basic questions about your property, and HomeLight will provide you with a cash offer to buy your home in a matter of days.
 Sell your house as-is — with no additional repairs, prep costs, agent commission, or fees.
-While there may be no such thing as a 5 day closing, with Simple Sale, you can close in as little as 10 days.
+With Simple Sale, you can close in as little as 10 days.

 Hire an agent who moves homes fast